EraldyHq/kubee/docs/bin/kubectl-xtop.md

 # kube-top

-Shows the process inside a Pod
+Shows the CPU and memory process inside a Pod

 ## Overview